JanPfenning/Mood4Food_Doc/UC/UCS - ManageWaterBalance.md

 # 4. Preconditions
 The main preconditions for this use case are:

- 1. The user has started the app and has navigated to the "Health" section.
+ 1. The user has started the app and has navigated to the "Water" section.

 # 5. Postconditions